38th Annual Third Sunday Archeology Lecture Series

 The 38th Annual Third Sunday Archeology Lecture Series is returning for 2021.
 All three lectures in the series will be virtual presentations, via Zoom.
 Click here to access the zoom link and attend the presentation.

-The first lecture takes place one Sunday, January 17.
-The following lectures are scheduled for February 21 and March 21.
+The next lecture is scheduled for February 21 and March 21.
 All lectures will take place at 2 p.m.
 The event is free and no registration is required.

 Check out the list of list of speakers and their abstracts:

 Matthew E. Hill, Jr., Ph.D., Associate Professor of Anthropology, University of Iowa

 Our Furry Companions: The Changing (and Changeless) Nature of the Dog-Human Relationship

 Dogs have been our constant companions for thousands of years.
 They have played an intimate part in human lives from the time hunter-gatherers first entered the Americas to the present-day.
 While it seems that dogs have always been by our side, their physical form and their relationships with us have changed over time.
 The talk will present current ideas on the origins of native North American dogs and describe their roles in our lives over thousands of years.
 This will highlight how both modern and past people used dogs for transportation, as a source of fiber, as spiritual beings, and occasionally as sources of food.
 By looking back and forward in time, we can see how these furry companions have become so important in our lives.

 February 21, 2021

 Geoff Jones, Archeological Geophysicist, Archaeo-Physics, Ltd., Minneapolis, Minnesota

 Geophysics and Remote Sensing in Great Plains Archaeology